the-expanse/SideQuestWiki/I-Have-Windows-7,-can-i-use-SideQuest?.md

 ## Windows 7 is not officially supported
-The below information is provided as is and without warranty.
-SideQuest does not support windows 7 but we have had reports that it can work.
+The below information is provided as is and without warranty as SideQuest does not have much ability to directly support Windows 7 or either of the Windows 8 operating systems but there are a few things you can try.
 The most difficult part is usually the driver installation which we go into more detail on below.

 ## This guide is for Windows 7 manual installation